Taara-Sinh-Aatrey/Study-Material-Hosting-Platform/README.md

 The project has following features:

-**Search**: One can search for the resources by the following parameter: author, semester, title, discipline
+**Search**: Search for the resources by the following parameter: author, semester, title and discipline.

-**Multiple parameters**: Multiple search parameters can be provided simultaneously
+**Multiple parameters**: Multiple search parameters can be provided simultaneously.

 **Bookmark**: Bookmark important/favourite resources